Boston Pedestrian Accident Lawyers

 Drivers should yield to pedestrians in many traffic situations.
 Approaching and passing vehicles also have a duty to pass only when it is safe.

 The right of way, however, is not absolute, and pedestrians must always use reasonable caution.
-Pedestrians crossing state highways must ordinarily yield to highway traffic, and in cities, where crosswalks are present, city ordinances and state law may require the pedestrian to cross at a corner or a crosswalk.
+Pedestrians crossing state highways must ordinarily yield to highway traffic, and in cities, where crosswalks are present, city ordinances and state regulations may require the pedestrian to cross at a corner or a crosswalk.

 Our attorneys can help you determine all the potential sources of compensation during the investigation.